 LPNs in Rochester

-Rochester LPNs earn an average of $37,760 per year.
-The employment growth for the profession is estimated at 0.25% and will include hospital, home health, private practice and nursing home positions.
-Please contact the New York Board of Nursing at www.op.nysed.gov/prof/nurse/ with any questions concerning the city of Rochester and the nursing profession.
+Graduates of LPN programs in Rochester earn an average of $48,912 per year, with an additional $8,321 in overtime.
+The employment growth for the profession is estimated at 9% and will include hospital, home health, private practice, and nursing home positions.

 Rochester, NY 14621